 It could be as simple as adding a trivia contest for each onboarding cohort.
 This could entail engaging your employees through interactive quizzes on the company’s brand, values and mission statement.
 The most engaged employees could win prizes.
 Here are some fun games and activities you can introduce in your office.

 What a fun way to drill company spirit and brand loyalty into the workplace!
-Talk about creating a stellar employee experience, huh?
+Talk about creating a stellar employee experience.

 Speaking of fun and games, team events are a great way to introduce some liveliness into the workplace.
 Hosting different events that enable cross-collaboration and teamwork across departments can inspire productivity.

-Some fun employee engagement activities include axe-throwing, bowling, ping-pong or escape rooms.
+Some fun employee engagement ideas include: axe-throwing, bowling, ping-pong, and escape rooms.

-These employee engagement activities or employee events are great for bonding and creating a culture of fun and excitement.
+These employee engagement activities are great for bonding and creating a culture of fun and excitement.
 Here at ContactMonkey, we make sure to have fun company-wide activities regularly.
-It helps us unwind and celebrate our teammates as people instead of just employees.
+It helps us unwind and celebrate our teammates as people, rather than just as employees.